 Provides an introduction to web development and database management in an online environment.
-Topics include programming, database management and manipulation, database
+Topics include programming, database management and manipulation, database access, data storage, object-oriented development and debugging.
+Prerequisite: CTS1305C

 COP 2891 (3 credits)

 Python Programming

 This course presents students with the tools and techniques to identify, characterize, define and solve real world problems in Python.
 Students will be provided with strategies to design, write, and debug programs using the Python programming language.